bea03/Sprint-Challenge--Graphs/README.md

         Graph contains 500 rooms. must visit every room once and with the fewest moves (at least 2000 or less for MVP) run a traversal and build a graph
 # Plan:
+BFT, will have a lot of backtracking and backtracking counts as moves.
+DFT, will have less backtracking

-BFT, use a dictionary as visited building graph as we go
+use a dictionary as visited
+building graph as we go

         nodes: Rooms  (room)